• Home

 Robin Roth – Hepatitis C survivor

 Robin is a health educator who had heard about hepatitis C so she asked to be tested on a routine doctor’s visit, even though she didn’t have any symptoms.
-She had the test and was surprised to learn she tested positive for Hepatitis C. At the time, her treatment was intense.
+She had the test and was surprised to learn she tested positive.
+At the time, her treatment was intense.
 She underwent weekly interferon therapy and pills for a year, which was the gold standard treatment at the time but had a long list of side effects.

 Listen to her story in the video below.